cauetron/iphan-model/README.md

 sudo apt install python3.10-venv sudo apt install freeglut3-dev

-# create the new virutal enviroment
+# create the new virtual enviroment
 python3 -m venv /path/to/new/virtual/environment/

-# activate the new virutal enviroment
+# activate the new virtual enviroment
 source /path/to/new/virtual/environment/bin/activate

 # install the mandatory python packages